 The Project Site and broader property would, after construction activities are completed, be part of a proposed Industrial Estate development.
 The proposed rezoning and subdivision around and including the Project Site would likely result in a new land use zoning and property description applying to the Project Site.
-The planning proposal, currently under consideration by Cessnock City Council and the NSW Department of Planning, Industry and Environment (DPIE), includes rezoning the Project Site as Heavy Industrial.
+The planning proposal, currently under consideration by Cessnock City Council and the Department, includes rezoning the Project Site as Heavy Industrial.
 The Project Site and its surrounds are currently zoned RU2 Rural Landscape under the Cessnock Local Environmental Plan 2011 (Cessnock LEP), with small pockets of surrounding land zoned E2 Environmental Conservation.